AnaHuertas/First-attempt/README.md

 # First-attempt
-First attemp to solve the technical challenge without using string interpolation
+## First attemp to solve the technical challenge without using string interpolation
+It generates semi automated standard emails but it is not the proper answer to the challenge as it doesn't use string interpolation.